 Well there you go.
 Three (technically four) recommendations of essentially the same stories.
 May seem strange, but hear me out.
 First, mythology is always awesome (I prefer the Norse myths but I also like many others and want to read Stephen Fry’s Mythos but it is that time of year where I have to, with difficulty, stop myself from buying books so others can have gift ideas for me).
-Mythology is many times the spring of imagination and inspiration for many authors and references are often found in many areas of cultures like other books, movies, video games, etc. In Halo, Master Chief’s armor is called Mjolnir class.
+Mythology is often a spring of imagination and inspiration for many authors and references can be found in many cultural products like books, movies, video games, etc. In Halo, Master Chief’s armor is called Mjolnir class.
 Guess where that name came from (yeah, Master Chief is basically a giant human hammer that kills things).

 These books tell of Thor as he was before he became a Marvel character.
 One reason the Norse gods are so compelling is the fact that they know of their own mortality (even though it is well beyond the mortality of humans).
 There is an end, and that in a way makes them human despite their powers and wisdom.